zasshuwu/nogamioka/public/anh-resume.md

 ### Portfolio Site – <https://hoanganh.dev>

 -   Built with Nextjs framework for Reactjs.
--   Custom styled and themed using MUI component library.
+-   Custom-styled and themed with TailwindCSS.
+-   Implemented with API endpoints for Spotify play status.

 ### Script Convenience Store – <https://scripts.aaanh.com>

--   My opinionated copy-paste unix documentations for tools, environment configurations, and out-out-box-experience setups on Linux/Unix-based distributions and operating systems.
+- A repository for copy-pasting arcane commands on Linux, Windows, and macOS in case someone forgets.
--   Built with Sphinx documentation framework.
+- Built with Book.md framework running on Rust.
--   Automatically tested and deployed to a bare metal Debian VPS using GitHub Actions.
--   Routed and SSL’d through Cloudflare.
+- CI/CD with Github Actions.
+- Deployed on Vercel.

 ### Minecraft Server on Docker